-Recently, a long-recognized approach for achieving uniformity of point placement in M-dimensional volumes, called "Centroidal Voronoi Tessellation" (CVT), has been made computationally efficient ([10]) for implementing the principles of Centroidal Voronoi diagrams ([6],[13]).
+Recently, a long-recognized approach for achieving uniformity of point placement in M-dimensional volumes, called "Centroidal Voronoi Tessellation" (CVT), has been made computationally efficient [14] for implementing the principles of centroidal Voronoi diagrams [15,16].
 These diagrams subdivide arbitrarily shaped domains in arbitrary-dimensional space into arbitrary numbers of nearly uniform subvolumes, or Voronoi cells/regions.
-Given a set of N points $\{z_i\}$ (i=1,...,N) in an M-dimensional hypercube, the Voronoi region or Voronoi cell V_j (j=1,...,N) corresponding to z_j is defined to be all points in the hypercube that are closer to z_j than to any of the other z_i 's.
-The set $\{V_i\}$ (i=1,...,N) is called a Voronoi tessellation or Voronoi diagram of the hypercube, the set $\{z_i\}$ (i=1,...,N) being the generating points or generators.
-A centroidal Voronoi tessellation (CVT) is a special Voronoi tessellation with the property that each generating point z_i is itself the mass centroid of the corresponding Voronoi region V_i .
+Given a set of N points $\{z_i\}$ (i = 1, ..., N) in an M-dimensional hypercube, the Voronoi region Voronoi cell V_i (j = 1, ..., N) corresponding to z_i is defined to be all points in the space that are closer to z_i than to any of the other z_i 's.
+The set $\{V_i\}$ (i = 1, ..., N) is called a Voronoi tessellation or Voronoi diagram of the hypercube, the set $\{z_i\}$ (i = 1, ..., N) being the generating points or generators.
+A CVT is a special Voronoi tessellation with the property that each generating point z_i is itself the mass centroid of the corresponding Voronoi region V_i .

 Although CVTs are deterministic, they can be converged to with probabilistic sampling methods.
-In [10], new probabilistic CVT construction algorithms were introduced, implemented, and tested.
+In [14], new probabilistic CVT construction algorithms were introduced, implemented, and tested.
 These methods are generally much more computationally efficient than previous deterministic and probabilistic methods for constructing CVTs.

-The CVT concept and the algorithms in [10] for their construction can be generalized in many ways (see [3] for details).
+The CVT concept and the algorithms in [14] for their construction can be generalized in many ways (see [16,17]).
 For example, instead of a hypercube, general regions in M-dimensional space can be treated.
-This feature has been exploited with great success (see [6]) for discretizing arbitrary 2-D and 3-D domain volumes for computational mechanics analysis with meshless analogues of finite element methods.
-Furthermore, points can be distributed non-uniformly according to a prescribed density function over the space (like the bi-normal density function that Figure 7 corresponds to).
+This feature has been exploited with great success for discretizing arbitrary 2-D and 3-D domain volumes for computational mechanics analysis with meshless analogues of finite element methods (see [17]).
+Furthermore, points can be distributed non-uniformly according to a prescribed density function over the space (like the bi-normal density function that Fig. 7 in this paper corresponds to).

-In initial investigations ([2]) for 2-D, 7-D, and 20-D test cases, CVT has provided greater sampling uniformity than Halton, Hammersley, Sobol, SRS, LHS, DHS, and IHS according to a meaningful subset of non-flawed quantitative quality measures.
-Additionally, no degradation of sampling uniformity has been detected in higher dimensions (i.e., for the 20-D case).
+In initial investigations [1] for 2-D, 3-D, and 7-D test cases, CVT has provided greater sampling uniformity than Halton, Hammersley, Sobol, SRS, LHS, DHS, and IHS according to a meaningful subset of non-flawed quantitative quality measures.
+Additionally, no degradation of sampling uniformity has been detected in higher dimensions (i.e., for the 7-D case).

-It is therefore natural to ask whether CVT can be applied for: A) statistical sampling over arbitrary-dimensional spaces of input random variables to calculate various statistics of output response behavior; B) function integration over arbitrarily shaped domains; and C) whether it can serve as a method for generating favorable point distributions for improved response-surface accuracy.
+It is therefore natural to ask whether CVT can be applied for: (A) statistical sampling over arbitrary-dimensional spaces of input random variables to calculate various statistics of output response behavior; (B) function integration over arbitrarily shaped domains; and

+(C) whether it can serve as a method for generating favorable point distributions for improved response-surface accuracy.

-A preliminary positive indication regarding item C) for response surface generation is presented in [18].
-There, CVT was shown on several 2-D test problems to provide superior point distributions for generating locally-conforming Moving Least Squares response surfaces.
-Point distributions by CVT, SRS, LHS, and a structured sampling method with deterministically uniform point placement ([17]) were tried in the study.
+A preliminary positive indication regarding item (C) for response surface generation is presented in [7].
+There, CVT was shown on several 2-D test problems to provide superior point distributions for generating locally conforming moving least-squares response surfaces.
+Point distributions by CVT, SRS, LHS, and a structured sampling method with deterministically uniform point placement [18] were tried in the study.

-Reference [19] compared the above sampling methods for sampling performance in 2-D test problems of statistical function integration and estimation of response statistics associated with uniformly distributed random-variable inputs (uncorrelated).
-By the same weighted measure of sampling effectiveness defined and used in Section 3.3 of this paper, CVT handily outperformed SRS, LHS, Halton, and Hammersley in resolving various statistics of response: mean, variance, and exceedence probabilities.
+Ref.
+[19] compared sampling method performance in 2-D test problems of statistical function integration and estimation of response statistics associated with uniformly distributed random-variable inputs (uncorrelated).
+By the same weighted measure of sampling effectiveness defined and used in Section 3.3 of this paper, CVT handily outperformed SRS, LHS, Halton, and Hammersley in resolving various statistics of response: mean, variance, and probability quantiles.